Catfish Review: Story, Cast, Rating & Final Verdict

 The total runtime of Catfish is 87 minutes (1h 27m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.8/10, and global collection metrics, Catfish stands as a successful venture for the creators.
-It remains an essential piece of the 2010 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.8/10, and global performance metrics, Catfish is classified as a HIT.
+It remains an essential part of the 2010 cinematic calendar.

 Frequently Asked Questions